http4s/http4s/docs/src/main/tut/upgrading.md

 ```

 Once you have applied it, you can remove the imports and try to compile your code.

-The compiler should help you in the upgrade.
-For further information about the changes from 0.28, check the [changelog](https://http4s.org/changelog/)
+The compiler errors should help you in showing what's left to upgrade.

+For further information about the changes from 0.18, check the [changelog](https://http4s.org/changelog/)